sttp-book/sttp-book/chapters/testing-techniques/property-based-testing.md

 }
 ```

+You may see other examples in our [code repository](https://www.github.com/sttp-book/code-examples).

 ## Property-based testing and AI

 A lot of today's research goes into creating AI for software testing that generates good input values for tests.